cadayton/Moolah/docs/Support.md

 If your are a **PowerShell coder**, you can always fork off a version of **Moolah** make enhancements and submit pull requests.

-Donation are always a welcome way of showing your graditude.
+Donations are always a welcome way of showing your graditude.
 I gladly accept crypto currency or $USD via **PayPal** see the donatation page if you are wanting to show your graditude this way.

 ***
 ## Code Structure